 The CELTA has five units of learning:

 Unit 1: Learners and teachers, and the teaching and learning context

 Unit 3: Language skills: reading, listening, speaking and writing

 Unit 4: Planning and resources for different contexts

 Note: There is often an input session on an Unknown Language as well.

 There is no final exam.
 Instead, your trainers will assess you continuously throughout the course for two components - Teaching Practice and Written Assignments.
 An external assessor from Cambridge English will moderate each course as a whole.
 You must pass both components to be awarded the certificate.
 There are three grades: Pass, Pass A and Pass B.

 Read our CELTA FAQs to find out more about these two courses.

 If you have any questions about TEFL courses, please do not hesitate to Contact Us and we will be happy to help.

-We also run regular TEFL Open evenings at our centres in Brighton, London Central, London Highgate, New York City and San Francisco - please do join us at one of these to meet our trainers and find out more about what the courses will be like.
+We also run regular TEFL Open evenings at our centres in Brighton, London Central and London Highgate - please do join us at one of these to meet our trainers and find out more about what the courses will be like.